About Worship at St. Dunstan’s

 During the worship service, you’ll also hear a lot of Scripture.
 God’s Word communicates his love to us in Jesus, so we cover a lot of it on Sundays!
 Besides the Bible readings, themselves, many of the prayers are simply scripture passages arranged as prayer.

 The music varies by service.
 At the 7:45 there is no music, which creates a quiet, contemplative tone.
-At the 9 and 11, the music is from the classical repertoire of hymns and anthems accompanied by organ, which has the dual effect of being at once reverent and also joyful.
-The 9:01 service in the Parish Hall features contemporary instruments — drums, bass and rhythm guitar, keyboard — and the newest Christian music to create a joyful and informal feel to the service.
+At the 9 enjoy music from the praise team, choir and organ and 11, the music is from the classical repertoire of hymns and anthems accompanied by organ, which has the dual effect of being at once reverent and also joyful.
 Choose the one that brings you closest to God.
 All the services, like our congregation itself, are united in a common celebration of Jesus’ love given to us in the sacrament of Communion.

-At the 9 and 9:01 services, children ages 3 through second grade begin worship with their parents, and then process to the Childrens’ Liturgy service, which includes Christ-centered worship at a child’s level.
+At the 9:0o service, children ages 3 through second grade begin worship with their parents, and then process to the Childrens’ Liturgy service, which includes Christ-centered worship at a child’s level.
 The children are then brought in again after the sermon and prayers so that they may be included in receiving Communion with the whole “household of God.”

 Frequently Asked Questions